Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Prediction Methods

 \section{Prediction Methods}

 The \prediction\ algorithm used in our algorithm \DijkstraPrediction\ can be obtained in numerous ways.
-Below, we first explain how we obtain a prediction algorithm based on a machine learning approach.
+Below, we explain how we obtain a prediction algorithm based on a machine learning approach.
 We elaborate on two different machine learning models and compare them to a benchmark prediction.
-After that two alternative prediction methods based on breadth-first search (BFS) are given.
+Moreover, two alternative prediction methods based on breadth-first search (BFS) are given.